How and where can I buy your dolls?

 Pricing for the dolls is very hard to gauge as each doll is one of a kind, and most take 40+ hours of creation.
-Pricing ranges from $475 for a 10" doll up to $1275 for a 20" doll.

 Some dolls have simpler hair styles, while others have hand-wefted natural fibers which take incredibly longer to create depending on the doll's size.
 Some dolls have simple thread-sculpted facial features, while others are wool sculptures.
 The contrast of these two alone create a completely different pricing scenario based on hours of work.